atulghodmare777/my-project/kubeip.md

 # TO find out which type of cluster autoscaler present
 gcloud container clusters describe n7-playground-cluster   --zone asia-south1-c   --format="yaml" | yq '.autoscaling'

-# To update the autoscaling profile:
+# Update the autoscaling profile to balance as for cluster-optimised it will not work
 gcloud container clusters update kubeip-cluster \
   --zone asia-south1-c \
   --autoscaling-profile balanced